Porting MAAS to Python 3: The (More) Technical Bits

 Python 3’s big feature after all.
 A more selective Unicode-only literals

-feature with a corresponding unicodeonly
+feature with a corresponding unicodeonly type (and a converse bytesonly

 type) that Python would never automatically coerce to a byte string might have